-Most people drink champagne on New Year’s Eve or with other festive occasions.
+Most people drink champagne on New Year’s Eve or on other festive occasions.
 But champagne is a wine for any occasion!
-The sparkling wine can only be called champagne, when it is produced in the Champagne region in France and accordingly to the rules and regulations of the champagne police.
+The sparkling wine can only be called champagne when it is produced in the Champagne region in France and according to the rules and regulations of the champagne police.

 Reims is the capital of the region and easily accessible from the rest of France.
 Only 45 minutes by high-speed TGV train, Reims is a great base to explore the region and get a taste of champagne!

-The city is known for her gothic cathedral, also called Notre-Dame, just like the one in Paris.
+The city is known for its gothic cathedral, also called Notre Dame, just like the one in Paris.
 It offers a long list of champagne houses and you can buy and drink champagne (and other wines) almost at every bar and shop.

 A day trip to Reims is cheap (train tickets go for €9 onwards) and the city offers a wide range of sights to see and champagne tours to take.
 You can visit several champagne houses in the city or hop from one bar to the next.